Business in the Modern Age

 Strategic Development and Implementation of IT Systems

-A high quality IT strategy will align with your business development and operational strategies, and will enhance tactical deployment within your daily operations.
+A high quality IT strategy will align with your business development and operational strategies and will enhance tactical deployment within your daily operations.

 A competent IT MSP that has significant experience with developing business and IT strategies and solutions can help you optimize your Information and Technology solutions.
 They can help you understand the relevant software application options available, whether off the shelf or customized to fit your specific business requirements.

 Benefits of engaging an IT MSP that has a demonstrated record of helping companies develop business and IT strategy are significant.
-The greatest impact is realized when the MSP participates in development of the business strategy.
+The greatest impact is realized when the MSP participates in the development of the business strategy.
 This occurs before the IT system and operational strategies are developed.
-However, not every IT MSP possesses demonstrated capability to deliver positive impact to business strategy development.
-We recommend exercising due diligence in selection of an IT MSP to ensure this capability exists before signing an IT MSP service contract.
+However, not every IT MSP possesses demonstrated capability to deliver a positive impact to business strategy development.
+We recommend exercising due diligence in the selection of an IT MSP to ensure this capability exists before signing an IT MSP service contract.

 Leverage Industry Knowledge

 Similarly, the MSP will have exposure to a wider range of system configurations, business operational profiles, and IT solutions.
 The MSP has progressed through the cycle of planning, design, installation, and operation many times.
-These experiences equip a competent MSP to identify a range of viable options, and to provide guidance as to likely results for each option.
+These experiences equip a competent MSP to identify a range of viable options and to provide guidance as to likely results for each option.
 An MSP with the relevant business acumen and understanding of your business can provide guidance on the best ways to combine your business and IT strategies.

 Maintain Peak Business Performance

 Outsourcing a portion of IT service and management narrows the scope of daily activity, to which a company has to devote attention.
-This allows company management and employees to provide greater focus on their primary business functions.
-Additionally, outsourcing IT service functions to a capable MSP will result in reduction of system downtime.
+This allows company management and employees to provide a greater focus on their primary business functions.
+Additionally, outsourcing IT service functions to a capable MSP will result in the reduction of system downtime.

 Some small companies attempt to fill multiple key roles with one or two professionals who have wide-ranging experience.
-This model can meet the objective of limiting employee expense.
+This model can meet the objective of limiting employee expenses.
 However, it presents challenges for meeting the objective of maintaining high quality.
 For example, professionals with the relevant range of knowledge and experience are not easy to find and employ.
 If this highly qualified employee leaves the company, business performance will likely suffer while the position remains unfilled.

 From another perspective, consider the information needed to equip an employee to fill these roles effectively.
-The amount of information needed to perform a combined role is great, and is evolving continually.
+The amount of information needed to perform a combined role is great and is evolving continually.
 Expecting one employee to maintain consistently high performance in multiple roles may be unrealistic.
-Attempts to do so may expose the company to liabilities arising from human error and inability to meet demand.
-As the company falls behind in evolution of technology knowledge, general performance will likely suffer, relative to the competition.
-The cost penalty in this situation is potential loss of sales due to customer dissatisfaction and/or an inability to compete on price due to the underlying inefficiencies.
+Attempts to do so may expose the company to liabilities arising from human error and the inability to meet demand.
+As the company falls behind in the evolution of technology knowledge, general performance will likely suffer, relative to the competition.
+The cost penalty in this situation is the potential loss of sales due to customer dissatisfaction and/or an inability to compete on price due to the underlying inefficiencies.

 Secure Availability of Expertise